jvalcher/termfu/README.md

 ### Example `.termvu` configuration

-Only newline comments are allowed, not inline.
+Only newline, not inline, comments are supported.
 <br>

 ```